lisr-pcx/on-board-tips/docs/best_practices.md

 # Best practices

-A small collection of tips about doing things better and smarter
+A list of topics about doing things better and smarter.

 ## Defensive programming

-It's a form of defensive design intended to develop programs that are capable of detecting potential security abnormalities and make predetermined responses.
+It's a form of defensive design intended to develop programs that are capable of detecting potential security anomalies and make predetermined responses.
 It ensures the continuing function of a piece of software under unforeseen circumstances.
 These practices are often used where high availability, safety, or security is needed. *(source: Wikipedia)*

 The final goal is to improve software and source code, in terms of: